ls1intum/Artemis/docs/user/exercises/quiz.rst

                 :align: center

             - Short question title: Provide a short title.

             - Points: Assign the value points for this question.

             - Scoring type:

                 - All or nothing

                 - Proportional with Penalty

                 - Proportional without Penalty

             - Match Letter Case

             - Match Answers Exactly: This option moves the match slider to 100%.

             - Delete icon: To delete the current question.

             - Add Spot Option: To add the spot between the text to be fill out.

             - Add Answer Option: To provide the answer for each spot.

             - Text editor: The quiz statement can be developed with the spots and options.

             - Text view button: Enables the text editor to write and edit the question statement.

             - Preview View Button: Enables the student view.

         - **Add Existing Questions**

             This is a option that allows to import existing questions in other quiz exercises, courses, exams and from files.

             .. figure:: quiz/existing-question.png
                 :align: center

             - Source buttons:

                 - From a course

                 - From an exam

                 - From a file

-            - List picker to select specific course, exam or file
+            - List picker to select specific course, exam or file.

             - Searching bar: to look for the question providing its name or part of it.

             - Filter options according the type of questions

                 - Drag and Drop Questions

                 - Multiple Choice Questions

                 - Short answer Questions

             - Apply filter button

             - List of questions with the title, short title, and Type.
 In the Add column is possible to select all questions to be imported.

             - At the end of the list, click the Add selected Questions Button |AddSelectedQuestionsButton| to import all selected questions.

     - **Footer**: In the creation quiz page there is a footer with the following fields: